 If you are enabling this, re-think this once again.
 Having PRIMARY and CLIPBOARD is a good thing and once you get used to it, it’s like having two clipboards.

-Some users prefer to select portions of text using left button for beginning and right button for end.
+Some users prefer to select portions of text using left button for beginning and right button for end as an alternative to dragging.
 I sometimes use this when I want to be absolutely sure with the selection (selecting e.g. ssh key) or I want to select something really big (click, scroll, click).
 Learn this, it is nice feature.

-This is important thing.
+This is an important thing.
 By default clicking in xterm works in the following way:

 When working with files (/some/filename) or links (https://www.xyz.com) selecting is difficult.
 It is easy to change the behavior.
 The following setting changes what xterm considers as characters: